 The best vintages of Clos Saint Michel are: 2019, 2018, 2017, 2016, 2015, 2012, 2010, 2009, 2007, 2005 and 2001.

-In total, at the moment, Clos Saint Michel produce 3 red wines and one white wine from Chateauneuf du Pape as well as wine from Cotes du Rhone.
+In total, at the moment, Clos Saint Michel produce 4 red wines and 1 white wine from Chateauneuf du Pape as well as wine from Cotes du Rhone.

 Clos Saint Michel Tradition is made from 40% Grenache, 30% Syrah and 30% Mourvedre.
 The terroir is pure rocks and stones.
 The vines are planted in the les Coulets vineyard.
 The wine is aged for 12 months in vats.
 Close to 3,500 cases are produced each vintage.

-Clos Saint Michel Grand Clos is produced using only 100%, old vine Mourvedre.
+Clos Saint Michel Grand Clos Grand Reserve is produced using only 100%, old vine Mourvedre.
 The wine is aged in a good portion of new, French oak barrels.
 Not much of this beauty is produced.
 On average, slightly more than 800 cases are made in a good vintage.
 The wine is not produced every year.
+In fact, it has not been made since 2004.